Heritage Action Plan

 Council is committed to working with its partners, including local historical groups, local Indigenous communities, the custodians of heritage places and Heritage Victoria to deliver its heritage objectives.

-Have your say on the draft Moreland Heritage Action Plan 2017 - 2032 using the online form.
+The consultation period for the draft Moreland Heritage Action Plan 2017 - 2032 has now ended.

 If you have a question about the draft Moreland Heritage Action Plan 2017 - 2032, contact Council's Strategic Planning Team on 9240 2422 or email Strategic Planning.